dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

   * $O(n^{3})$ yes
   * but React does it in $O(n)$
 * [reconciliation](https://reactjs.org/docs/reconciliation.html) heuristic
+* assumption 1: if elements are of different types, subtrees likely different
+* assumption 2: plus `key` on each node (like a hashvalue) as stability hint/identifier

 ???
 * heuristic O(n) algorithm
-* assumption1: Two elements of different types will produce different trees.
+* assumption1: Two elements of different types will produce different trees. thus subtrees will differ
 * 2: developer can hint at which child elements may be stable across different renders with a key prop.
 * https://reactjs.org/docs/reconciliation.html